Handspring (gymnastics): Technique

-A standing back handspring begins with a three phase sequence known as "up, sit, jump".
-In the up phase, the gymnast stands up straight on flat feet, with arms in front at an angle slightly above horizontal.
-In the sit phase, the gymnast swings the arms down by the sides of the torso, bends knees, and sits back as if sitting in a chair; while in this position, the gymnast is unbalanced.
-Together, the sit and jump phases impart angular momentum to the body, causing it to rotate.
-In the jump phase, the gymnast swings both arms up by the ears and jumps into the air while transitioning to an arch position, with the head in a neutral position, arms and legs straight, and feet together; this body shape is maintained until the hands contact the floor.
+A standing back handspring begins with a three phase sequence.
+In the first phase, the gymnast stands up straight on flat feet.
+In the second, the gymnast swings the arms down by the sides of the torso, bends the knees, and sits back as if sitting in a chair; while in this position, the gymnast is unbalanced.
+In the last phase, the gymnast swings both arms up by the ears, uses the back muscles to propel the upper body, and jumps into the air.
+The gymnast transitions to an arch position, with the head in a neutral position, arms and legs straight, and feet together; this body shape is maintained until the hands contact the floor.
 With hands on the floor, the body's angular momentum is used to transform the gymnast's body shape from an arch, through a linear shape, to a "hollow" shape.
 The hands are then pushed against the floor, causing the body to lift off from the floor while the body continues its feet-first rotation.
 Finally, the feet land on the floor, behind the body's center of gravity, and the remaining angular momentum is depleted as it carries the gymnast to a stationary standing position.

-Judging

-Gymnastics judges will deduct points if certain criteria are not satisfied during a handspring.
-For example, in a standing back handspring the judges will evaluate aspects of form and motion such as:
+Handsprings are performed on the balance beam with more vertical and less horizontal force compared to those performed on the floor, perhaps to make it easier to place the hands on the narrow beam.